aws-samples/eks-efa-examples/README.md

 **In Node (instance)**
 On node instance with single EFA device, we would mount EFA device as a [`hostPath`](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) volume to Kubernetes, the driver:
 `aws-efa-installer`  (as Step 4 installation above) is required to be verified installed successfully in node instance, or the EFA device won’t be mounted correctly in Kubernetes.

-## Step 6: Install Kubeflow
+## Step 6: Install Kubeflow MPI-Operator
 To run this example we will need to install the Kubeflow MPI Operator:

 ```